Andrey1310Dov/My-solution-one-task-from-CS50-course/crack and hash/README.md

-# My solution one task from the CS50's course
+# My solution this task from the CS50's course
 Implement a program that cracks passwords.
 Each password is no longer than five characters.
 This program has a single command-line argument: a hashed password.
 Each password has been hashed with C’s DES-based crypt function.
 And the little programm is here that named "hash".
 It creates a hash-password with salt.